(Un)fair devices: Moving beyond AI accuracy in personal sensing

-\textbf{Deployment Setting.} Beyond ablation studies, a study's deployment setting, ranging from in-the-lab to in-the-wild, can significantly impact its outcomes.
+\textbf{Deployment Setting.} A study's deployment setting, whether it be in-the-lab or in-the-wild, can significantly impact its outcomes.
 While laboratory settings can provide controlled environments for experimentation, they may not accurately reflect the complexities of the real world in which the applications are deployed.
-As a result, in-the-wild (or in-situ) studies have emerged as an alternative approach, focusing on evaluating the situated design experience of UbiComp.
-Such studies provide insight into how new ubiquitous technologies are adopted in real-world settings \cite{rogers2007s}.
-Figure~\ref{fig:deployment} shows the distribution of in-the-lab and in-the-wild studies in the included papers, along with their reported fairness assessment results.
-We see that perhaps not surprisingly, in-the-lab studies prevail ($\sim55\%$), which can be explained by the nature of numerous IMWUT papers presenting cutting-edge artifacts or early-stage model development work.
-Nevertheless, $\sim38\%$ of included papers conduct in-the-wild studies, and a small fraction of papers ($\sim7\%$) compare and report results for both deployment settings.
-An interesting point to be made here is that while 4 out of 10 in-the-lab studies do not identify biases in their models, this number falls to 0.5 in 10 for in-the-wild studies.
-This confirms our intuition that controlled environments might conceal biases that would emerge once a model is deployed in the real world.
+As a result, in-the-wild (or in-situ) studies have emerged as an alternative, focusing on evaluating the situated design experience of mobile, wearable, and ubiquitous computing.
+In the included papers, perhaps not surprisingly, in-the-lab studies prevail ($\sim54\%$), which can be explained by the nature of numerous IMWUT papers presenting artifacts or early-stage work.
+Nevertheless, $\sim29\%$ of included papers conduct in-the-wild studies, and a small fraction of papers ($\sim8.5\%$) report results for both deployments.
+Interestingly, while 3 out of 10 in-the-lab studies do not identify biases, this number falls to 0.5 for in-the-wild studies.
+This confirms our intuition that controlled environments can conceal biases that would emerge once a model is deployed in the real world.